platformsh/platformsh-docs/docs/src/development/cli/_index.md

  --shell (-s)          Launch the shell
 ```

+### Comparison with Git commands

+Some CLI commands (especially many within the `environment` namespace) have some overlap with Git commands.
+Generally, they offer more options than the Git commands alone.
+For example, `platform push` offers options such as `--activate` (to active an environment before pushing) and `--no-wait` (so you can continue working without waiting for the push to complete).

+For all of them, you don't need to configure a Git remote.
+It is enough to have a project ID.

+An example of how this affects commands, when you run `platform merge`, it doesn't affect your local codebase.
+You don't even need the code locally.
+The code is merged between environments remotely.

 ## CLI features

 Additional settings to control the operation of the Platform.sh CLI can be managed in the configuration file (`.platform/local/project.yaml`) or environment variables.
 See the [`README` for the CLI for details](https://github.com/platformsh/platformsh-cli/blob/master/README.md#usage).

 ## Auto-selecting your project

-When your shell's working directory is inside a local checkout of your project repository, the CLI will autodetect your project ID and environment so you don't need to list them as parameters each time.
+When your shell's working directory is inside a local checkout of your project repository, the CLI will automatically detect your project ID and environment so you don't need to list them as parameters each time.

 In your home directory, for example, you need to provide the project ID as an argument each time: